Correct as of 05.12.2021 at 03:18 (CDT)

 If your travel plans are affected by travel restrictions, please email email@example.com to discuss your individual situation.

 Student wellbeing is always our top priority and we understand this is a challenging period for you.
 Students are always welcome to speak with any member of our team at the International Study Center for support.
+Contact Center staff if you have any questions.

 Alternatively, you can send inquiries to firstname.lastname@example.org.